HactarCE/ajfarkas.dev/pages/hyperspeedcube.md

 For instructions on how to use or customize the keybinds, see [this video tutorial](https://youtube.com/watch?v=yRt5DVqjnEo&list=PLBQ7ltR88PRv9Rmrv7iRhupGaazEPWZi5&index=3).

-For instructions on how to use piece filters, see [this video tutorial] (https://youtube.com/watch?v=LAYXy5mh3FI&list=PLBQ7ltR88PRv9Rmrv7iRhupGaazEPWZi5&index=2).
+For instructions on how to use piece filters, see [this video tutorial](https://youtube.com/watch?v=LAYXy5mh3FI&list=PLBQ7ltR88PRv9Rmrv7iRhupGaazEPWZi5&index=2).

 ## Future plans